 Not every winter activity in December is about Christmas or New Year’s.
 On Dec.
 21, a free outdoor music-making celebration will be hosted throughout the city to commemorate the winter solstice — the shortest day of the year.

-Make Music Alliance New York is a nonprofit that uses music to connect fellow New Yorkers with their community, and boy, do we need connecting in 2021!
+Make Music Alliance New York is a nonprofit that uses music to connect fellow New Yorkers with their community.

 This free annual festival involves pop-up musical events around the city.
 You can attend or even participate.
 Dance, sing, and play your own instruments, whether it’s your smartphone or a harmonica.
 The events tend to be musical parades, each one a little different.
 Be sure to read the specific descriptions of each event before you go.